Koiwai Farm 小岩井農場

 A lone cherry tree and a mountain

 Over 100 years ago, a single cherry tree was planted in the field where the cattle graze.
 It was intended to provide the cattle with shade.
 Nowadays, in late April and early May, you can see the cherry tree in full bloom with a snow-capped Mt.
 Iwate in the background.

 The powder and the bath

 If you visit in the winter, you can ski the hills and bathe in the hot springs nearby.
-Alternatively, you can head down to Morioka Handi-Works Square , a short bus ride from Koiwai Farm.
+You can also visit nearby Morioka Handi-Works Square .